radeon78/Battleships/README.md

 You can configure the game to play a computer player against a computer player as well.
 Furthermore you can configure the game to play a human player against another human player.

-The game allow to define count of ships and kind of each ship.
+The game allow to define count of ships in your fleet  and kind of each ship.

 ## Get Started